zuozhenggh/learning-library/workshops/container-native-development-with-oke/LabGuide200.md

   **NOTE**: If you receive an error stating `bind: address already in use`, you may have another application running on port 8001.
 You can specify a different port for the proxy by passing the `--port=` parameter, for example `kubectl proxy --port=8002`.
 Note that you  will have to modify the URL for the dashboard in the next step to match this port.

-- Leave the proxy server running and navigate to the [Kubernetes Dashboard by Right Clicking on this link](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/), and choosing **open in a new browser tab**.
+- Leave the proxy server running and navigate to the [Kubernetes Dashboard by Clicking on this link](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/), and choosing **open in a new browser tab**.

-- You are asked to authenticate to view the dashboard.
-Click **Choose kubeconfig file** and select your `kubeconfig` file from the folder `~/container-workshop/kubeconfig`.
+- In the [Kubernetes Dashboard](http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/), select Token and paste the value of the token: element you copied earlier into the Token field.
 Click **Open**, then click **Sign In**.

   ![](images/200/LabGuide200-2a1a02ce.png)